kommitters/mtk-automation/README.md

 [![License badge](https://img.shields.io/hexpm/l/kadena?style=for-the-badge)](https://github.com/kommitters/kadena.ex/blob/main/LICENSE)

-A smart contract written in Soroban to reward members of an organization who perform meaningful tasks.
+A smart contract written in Soroban to offset members of an organization who perform meaningful tasks.

 ## Contract workflow
 1. Generate an admin account.
 2. Create and initialize the stellar token.
 This step relies on the built-in token contract.
     > **Note** The initialization for the token contract must be skipped if the token already exists in the stellar network.
+3. Initialize the `exchange_token` contract with your prices and the `sell`/`buy` token contract id.
+4. Mint the contract with the quantity of `sell` token you want to exchange.
-3. Initialize the organization contract with your custom rewards.
+5. Initialize the organization contract with your custom offsets.
-4. Generate a signature to fund the organization's token balance using the administrator's account.
-5. Fund the balance of the contract using the previously generated signature.
 6. Add members to the organization.
-7. Create a signature to enable token transfer for the accounts.
-    > **Note** A signature is required for each transfer transaction.
-8. Reward members.
+7. Offset members.

-> **Note** Signatures are required to execute any functions involving calls to **privileged functions** of the token contract.
-[Token Contract Interface](https://soroban.stellar.org/docs/common-interfaces/token).
+> **Note** The Secret key of the account is the one that verifies if the transactions are allowed to be executed by the `invoker` of the contract.

 ## Revoke membership
-1. Approve the transaction using the token contract.
+1. For this, the member approves the transaction being the `invoker` (setting his secret key when calling the revoke function).
-2. Transfer the balance to the organization by revoking the membership.
+2. Trade the member balance an return the tokens to the organization by "swapping" the token with any other(ideally a stable one).
+3. Revoke the membership.

 ## Setup
 For setting up your environment, visit: [Soroban setup](https://soroban.stellar.org/docs/getting-started/setup)